All-Purpose Home Cleaner

 - Our refillable GLASS spray bottle comes with one tablespoon of cleaner pre-loaded.

-- Gently shake the bottle until the cleaner dissolve (warm water will dissolve the flakes faster than cold water.
-Do not use hot or boiling water!)
+- Reattached sprayer and gently shake the bottle until the cleaner dissolve (warm water will dissolve the flakes faster than cold water.
+Do not use very hot or boiling water!)

 - Spray the All-Purpose Home Cleaner on any hard surface*